AndrewCollin32/HotPlate-Waitlist-Manager/README.md

 # Register

-The settings can only be accessed through the admin page.
-In this page, you can edit your name, your restaurant's name, auto load feature, pin and the time format.
-Changes made in this page will be applied to admin and customer portals.
+The register page can only be opened if you have SQL enabled.
+If SQL is disabled, then it will give you an alert box that has your sign in information.
+In this page, you can create a new user by adding their username, password, user's name and resturant name.
+Once submitted, it will create a new row in your usersettings table.

   <ul>
-  <li>Name - Textfiled for you to enter your prefered name.</li>
+  <li>Username - User is promoted to enter their prefered username for login.
+This username is unique and is registered as a primary key in SQL.</li>
-  <li>Restaurant - Textfield to enter your restaurant's name.
-It can be used as an string injection for your messages. </li>
+  <li>Password - Users need to enter a password that is at least 4 characters long. </li>
-  <li>Load - Check box where if selected, your last saved customer's data will automatically load on to the table.</li>
+  <li>Name - This is the name you'll be greeted with when you are in the Admin portal.
+It will also be used when you send call and warn messages.</li>
-  <li>Light Settings - Disabled and will be released in future developments</li>
+  <li>Restaurant Name - This field will only be used when sending out messages and in the customer's portal</li>
-  <li>Pin - Textfield for you to enter a new pin.
-The pin is used to grant access to the Admin's page.</li>
+  <li>Cancel - Button that takes you back to the sign in page.</li>
-  <li>Time Format - You can choose between the 12hr and the 24hr time format.
-Once saved, the new time format will be applied to new and existing customer's data including the clock on the upper right corner of the Admin page.</li>
+  <li>Submit - Checks that every textfield is filled and password meets the requirements.
+Afterwards it will insert the user to the usersettings table in your database.</li>
 </ul>

 ![register](https://user-images.githubusercontent.com/109395254/186794266-16533ad5-e75e-4355-b72a-5b5f7b006192.PNG)